splunk/splunk-operator/docs/PremiumApps.md

 #####  SSL Enablement

-When installing ES versions 6.3.0+ is necessary to supply a value for the parameter ssl_enablement that is required by the ES post installation command `essinstall`.
+When you install ES versions 6.3.0 or higher, you must supply a value for the parameter ssl_enablement that is required by the ES post installation command `essinstall`.
 By default, if you don't set any value for ssl_enablement, the value of `strict` is used which requires Splunk to have SSL enabled in web.conf (refer to setting `enableSplunkWebSSL`).
 The below table can be used for reference of available values of ssl enablement.

 | SSL mode  | Description |
 | --------- | ----------- |